RoboJackets/software-training-old/projects/week_2/Instructions.md

 ## 1 Background

+Color detection and homography are very common tasks for any robot that uses a camera to follow (or avoid) markings on the floor.
+In this project, we're going to make our robot aware of the "rocks" in our challenge mission, represented by red blobs on the challenge mat.
+You'll be implementing functions to isolate the red color in the image and use homography to reproject the camera's image into a top-down map for the robot.

 ## 2 Running this project

 You can run this week's project using the week 2 launch file.
 This will startup the simulator, rviz, and your obstacle detection code.